How Much Do Microwave Repairs Cost in 2025?

 Highlights

-• Fixing a microwave costs an average of $150 with parts and labor included, though some fixes could be as little as $50 or as much as $500.
-Most homeowners pay an average range of $100 and $200.
+• Fixing a microwave costs an average of $175, including parts and labor, though some fixes are as low as $50 or as high as $500

-• Microwave repair also varies depending on whether you have a built-in, over-the-range appliance, or a standalone countertop unit.
+• Microwave repair costs also depend on whether you have a built-in, over-the-range appliance, or a stand-alone countertop unit.

 • Hiring a professional to repair your microwave ensures a safe fix and proper installation.